samjulien/blog/_includes/asides/node.markdown

 The code above creates the Express application and adds two middleware to it: `body-parser` to parse JSON requests, and `cors` to signal that the app accepts requests from any origin.
 The app also registers two endpoints on Express to deal with POST and GET requests.
 Both endpoints use the `contacts` array as some sort of in-memory database.

-We can run and test our application by issuing `node index` in the project root and then by submitting requests to it.
+Now, we can run and test our application by issuing `node index` in the project root and then by submitting requests to it.
 For example, with [cURL](https://curl.haxx.se/), we can send a GET request by issuing `curl localhost:3000/contacts`.
 This command will output the items in the `contacts` array.

 ### Registering the API at Auth0